May 5, 2007 Articles of

 Conversation with Sen. Clinton 4/29/2007

-Q: Republican presidential candidate Mitt Romney has called Nevada's system of
+Q: Republican presidential candidate Mitt Romney has called Nevada's system

-would you offer an opinion on Nevada's system of legalized prostitution?
+rights so would you offer an opinion on Nevada's system of legalized prostitution?

-Clinton: "I do not approve of legalized prostitution or any kind of
+Clinton: "I do not approve of legalized prostitution or any kind of prostitution.

-into prostitution against their wills.
-I understand Nevada has a regulated
+against their wills.
+I understand Nevada has a regulated system and it is

-system and it is within the authority of the state.
-So that is not a federal
+within the authority of the state.
+So that is not a federal issue that we

-for a good way to support themselves and their families."
+way to support themselves and their families."

 Source: